 - Push all the necessary keywords in the first half of your description.

-- Keep it short and crisp, dont write paragraphs after paragraphs, and try to include a back-story.
+- Keep it short and crisp, don’t write paragraph, after paragraphs, and try to include a back story.
 This way, the potential buyer will lose interest.

 - Dont try to mark your products by using absurd descriptions to your description.
 Be a smart E-vendor, dont try to promote your brands with outside links and promotional texts.